Exercise Active Shield 2020: Simulated Casualty Evacuation

 |0

-This work, Exercise Active Shield 2020: Simulated Casualty Evacuation [Image 34 of 34], by LCpl Mitchell Austin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exercise Active Shield 2020: Simulated Casualty Evacuation [Image 7 of 7], by LCpl Kevin Alarcon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT